 Student participation is crucial in this seminar class.
 To participate actively in class, students are expected to have done all the readings before class.
-There are three main assignments in this course-midterm exam 1, midterm exam 2, and a research paper.
+There are three main assignments in this course-quizzes, final exam, and a final research project.